felixlopz/hubrise-test-task/content/apps/app4/en/overview.md

 The connection between App4 and HubRise supports the following:

-- Update App4 menu from a HubRise catalog.
+- Import a menu from HubRise.
-- Send orders to HubRise.
+- Export orders to HubRise.
-- Submit customer information to HubRise.
+- Export customer information to HubRise.

 ## Why Connect?